 Hidden talents: making amazing curries, baking bread, correcting other people's spelling and grammar, growing (and eating) veg, and asking the question (probably far too often)….
 I wonder if you can make booze out of that?

 Dave took over from Sarah as office manager in September 2013 however, he actually started his AfSL career in 2010 as a Local Project Manager setting up the Sustainable Housing project.
 Amongst general admin and IT support duties, Dave's job is to keep all of you lovely people informed of all the latest news and events here at AfSL through the newsletter, Blog and social media.
-Outside of AfSL, Dave is one of the founders of The Local Veg Box - can you guess what they do?

 View the top